spryker/spryker-docs/docs/pbc/all/dynamic-multistore/202404.0/base-shop/dynamic-multistore-feature-overview.md

 Configure a new store as described here: [Import configuration for store](/docs/pbc/all/dynamic-multistore/{{page.version}}/base-shop/install-and-upgrade/install-features/install-dynamic-multistore.html#import-data)

-When you add a new store you should also assign all store-related entities to it for enabling them for customers:
+When you add a new store, to enable store-related entities for customers, you need to assign them to the store.
+Some of the store related entities:
 - Products
 - Categories
 - CMS entities
 - Prices
-- etc.

-To avoid manual assignment of entities in Back Office to the store you can use the data import for store-related entities as well.
+To avoid manually assigning entities in the Back Office, you can assign them using data import.
+For more details, see

 See: [Import minimum set of data for store](/docs/pbc/all/dynamic-multistore/{{page.version}}/base-shop/import-stores.html)